-It’s essential to choose a reliable and responsible Illinois Registered Agent, as failure to receive and respond to legal documents can have serious consequences for your business.
+Choosing a reliable and responsible Registered Agent is essential, as failure to receive and respond to legal documents can seriously affect your business.

-You can serve as your own Registered Agent or appoint a friend, family member, or professional Illinois Registered Agent Services.
+You can serve as your own Registered Agent, appoint a friend or family member, or hire a professional Illinois Registered Agent Services.